-The Canadian Association of Financial Institutions in Insurance ("CAFII") is a not-for-profit association incorporated under the Canada Corporations Act.
-CAFII was incorporated on October 29, 1997 and commenced operations on January 1, 1998.
-CAFII was established to provide an industry-based forum to represent a range of financial institutions in insurance in Canada and to work in partnership with governments to create an efficient and effective regulatory framework that provides consumer choice in the purchase of insurance products and services.
+The Canadian Association of Financial Institutions in Insurance ("CAFII") is a not-for-profit association incorporated under the Canada Not-for-Profit Corporations Act on August 25, 2014.
+CAFII was originally incorporated under the Canada Corporations Act on October 29, 1997 and commenced operations on January 1, 1998.
+CAFII was established to provide an industry-based forum to represent a range of financial institutions in insurance in Canada and to work in partnership with regulators to create an efficient and effective regulatory framework that provides consumer choice in the purchase of insurance products and services.
 CAFII's members provide life, property and casualty, travel and credit insurance, reinsurance and other products and services through a wide variety of distribution systems.
 CAFII is exempt from income taxes under paragraph 149(1)(i) of the Income Tax Act (Canada).